Friends of Hudgin Log House, with support from SSJI, are restoring an historic log house on the former Moses Hudgin farm.

 The log house is constructed of squared cedar logs, which has made the house very durable.
 However, the logs were lap jointed at the corners, not dovetailed together, and as a result the corners have spread and the joints opened up.

-South Shore Joint Initiative and the newly formed Friends of Hudgin Log House are supporting restoration of this historic building.
+South Shore Joint Initiative and the newly formed Moses Hudgin Log House Restoration Committee are supporting restoration of this historic building.
 The intent of the first phase of repairs is to close the gaps, if possible, and tie the logs together invisibly to ensure the long-term structural stability of the house.
 This work is planned for the summer of 2020.
 The second phase of work will make the house into a three-season field centre.

 Follow the progress of the restoration on this webpage.
 To join the Friends of Hudgin Log House or to make a donation toward the building’s restoration contact South Shore Joint Initiative - Hudgin Log House